frkn2076/OnlineShop/README.md

 * docker run -p 5444:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=example -e POSTGRES_DB=productdb -d postgres:13-alpine

 ### Create Database Migration Files If You Have Any Changes
-* Navigate the project that you have database changes: cd ..\OnlineShop\source\OnlineShop.Order.Api
+* Navigate the project that you have database changes: cd ../OnlineShop/source/OnlineShop.Order.Api
 * dotnet ef migrations add {Your_Migration_Name} (will create Migration files)
 * Projects will be applying these migrations during runtime once you start them.

 ### Run and Debug
 * Run each microservices seperately according to 'https' profile under Properties/launchSettings.json

-## Test
 * You can use swagger documentation about calling API.
 * Or [Prepared Http file](https://github.com/frkn2076/OnlineShop/blob/develop/source/OnlineShop.Order.Api/OnlineShop.Order.Api.http) to use sample call.

+### Unit Tests
+* **CMD:**:
+  * cd .../OnlineShop.Customer.Grpc.Test
+  * dotnet test ./OnlineShop.Customer.Grpc.Test.csproj
+* Or **VS:** Test -> Run All Tests

-## Unit Tests and Integration Tests
+### Integration Tests
-* **VS:** Test -> Run All Tests (Ensure you have both Customer.Grpc and Product.Grpc running locally for integration tests since we don't have a server keeps grpc services up and running)
+* Or **VS:** Run explicitly since skipped (Ensure you have both Customer.Grpc and Product.Grpc running locally for integration tests since we don't have a server keeps grpc services up and running)